 You have hair with regular porosity, which means:

 You have hair with low porosity, which means:

 - The cuticles are tightly closed.

-- Your hair takes a long time to dry up.
+- Hair takes a long time to dry.

-- Products tend to build up rather than quickly absorb.
+- Products tend to build up rather than get absorbed quickly.

-- Natural oils don’t penetrate, they sit on your hair.
+- Natural oils don’t penetrate your hair; they sit on it.

 Porosity is something we can manage

 For high porosity hair you need products that help absorb moisture and then retain it by closing the cuticles.
 Yes, this is possible.
 Although this hair type highly absorbs product, it also tends to lose it very easily due to the fact that the cuticles are open.
 After cleansing and treating with a hair mask, finish your routine by conditioning with a product that has a pH that’s lower than 5.5 (the normal pH level for hair), to make the cuticles close down, allowing the strands to retain the treatment.
 The Hair Routine’s Balancing Conditioner is perfect for this as it has a pH of 3.9-4.6

 For low porosity hair, you need products that replenish the strands with extra moisture.
 With low porosity hair, the cuticles aren’t open enough for the strands to absorb enough water to remain moisturized.
 Treat your hair with the Hair Routine’s Moisture hair mask, it contains specific ingredients that lock in water and leave the hair feeling soft and healthy without causing buildup.